This page explores the first known owners and occupiers of Bloomfield House and farm up to 1798.

 Like too many modern house-names and street-names, Bloomfield doesn't seem to relate to any geographical landmark or historic connection.

-heir names reflect the rural and scenic nature of the area in those days.
-It will be many years before the village of Bloomfield appears, but the house names sit well
+Their names reflect the rural and scenic nature of the area in those days.
+It will be many years before the village of Bloomfield appears, but the house names sit well with

 Sweet Auburn! loveliest village of the plain;